Home » Blog » ADHD » Pandemic parenting: How much are your kids sleeping?

 But what about the other kids?
 What about kids who are sleeping a lot more than the recommended amounts?
 Are they just making up for lost time, or should parents be concerned?

-- Lack of exercise.
-Lack of exercise can actually make children feel tired and drained.
-If your child hasn't been getting out of the house, take advantage of the good weather and help them get active.
+Lack of exercise can make children feel drained.
+If your child hasn’t been getting out of the house, take advantage of the good weather and help them get active.

 These kids need more time in bed to feel well-rested because they’re not getting high-quality sleep.
 If you suspect your child might have sleep breathing issues, either their pediatrician or pediatric dentist can screen them at their next appointment.
 Identifying and treating these issues now will give your kids a fresh start when schools reopen.

 Dr. Meghna Dassani has practiced dentistry for over two decades and is passionate about the role dentists play in whole-body health.
 You can learn more at her website: MeghnaDassani.com.